Business vs Management: What’s the Difference?

 What Does a Management Degree Cover?

 On the other hand, the Management track is more focused on leadership, decision-making, and people.
-It emphasizes:
+It emphasises:

 - Strategic goal-setting